 Here’s an example of YouTube video GIF:

 The GIF making process is really fast.
 The web app simply crops the first still frame from YouTube clip.
 And unfortunately, there are no settings to change it.
 So you can’t pick a part in the middle or in the end of a YouTube video, its length or GIF playback speed.
+However, you can download the clip with Freemake and cut out the needed part for your GIF.
+Watch the video how to do it quickly.

 Let’s enlarge the list of good GIF makers.
 Which Gifninja alternative do you use?